 May I agree with you?
 The sphere it is!
-And, doesn’t it to do with the Planck length, the smallest possible diameter?
+It must have something to do with the Planck length, the smallest possible radius?

 With the Planck length applied across the entire spectrum in about 202 notations, it opens up a number of interesting challenges for the mind.

 I would be honored to hear from you.

 An early email: Sat, Mar 31, 2012, 9:58 PM